sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 1. Locate the `lvaEdge` module.

 1. The template doesn't expose these properties in IoT Central, therefore you need to add the Media Services configuration values to the deployment manifest.
 Replace the placeholders with the values you made a note of when you created your Media Services account.

+    The `azureMediaServicesArmId` is the **Resource Id** you made a note of when you created the Media Services account.

-You made a note of `aadServicePrincipalAppId`, and `aadServicePrincipalSecret` when you set up the service principal for your Media Services account:
+    You made a note of the `aadTenantId`, `aadServicePrincipalAppId`, and `aadServicePrincipalSecret` when you created the service principal for your Media Services account:

     ```json
     {